It happens every time without fail.

 The numbers were appalling: at least 90 dead, hundreds injured, 30000 arrested and detained in concentration camps, up to 2000 synagogues burned, over 7000 Jewish businesses damaged or destroyed.
 With one more insult, the Jewish community was forced to pay for damage to their own property.
-The outbreak of coordinated actions against Jews marked the beginning of state-sanctioned violence.
+The outbreak of coordinated actions against Jewish people marked the beginning of state-sanctioned violence.
 With the Pogromnacht, the state no longer hid their hate and escalated their savagery as a turning point directly leading to the Holocaust.

 The Old Synagogue

 In the university town of Heidelberg, the earliest recorded presence of Jews dates back to the 13th-century.
 Jews gathered in what is now the Old Town and converted the building they were using into a synagogue in the early 18th-century; the community built a new synagogue at the same site in 1878.

-The synagogue was burned to the ground on Pogromnacht, and the Jewish community was forced to pay for demolition of the building.
+The synagogue was torched and burned to the ground on Pogromnacht, and the Jewish community was forced to pay for demolition of the building.
 Alter Synagogenplatz or Old Synagogue Square is all that remains today.
 With reconstruction and dedication in 2001, there are: memorial plaques with the names of people arrested, deported, and murdered; the outline of the synagogue’s walls in white marble; the entrance and windows marked in grey granite; twelve sandstone cubes representing pews and the twelve tribes of Israel; and a marble stone platform for the location of the Torah ark.

 The square is a memorial commemorating the Jewish community who once thrived in Heidelberg’s Old Town.
 Information at the “Site of the Heidelberg synagogue, 1714-1938” provided by the City of Heidelberg reads:

 Jews have lived in Heidelberg since the 13th century, in spite of having been subject to oppression and persecution time and again.
 In 1714, the “Blue Lily” house situated on this site was converted to a synagogue.
 In 1878, the community built a new synagogue in contemporary style.